Dairy Industry in the United Arab Emirates

 Consumer Insights

-Insights from Andrey Dvoychenkov at the 2025 Dairy Olympics highlight consumer trends in the Middle East and North Africa.
+Insights from industry experts, such as Andrey Dvoychenkov at the 2025 Dairy Olympics, highlight consumer trends in the Middle East and North Africa.
 Ahmed Eltigani Elmansouri of Al Rawabi Dairy shares a vision for a smart AI-powered farm, while Russian dairy exports to the UAE have surged 7.7 times, reflecting strengthened trade relations.

 Innovative Collaborations

-The UAE's largest national provider of protein and beverages, Al Ain Farms Group, has partnered with Finnish food-tech company FoodIQ to implement FoodIQ’s patented Multi-Layer Cooker (MLC) technology on an industrial scale, positioning the UAE as a pioneer in food-tech adoption.
-The UAE is also investing in biotechnology, such as camel cloning, to strengthen food security and preserve cultural heritage.
+The UAE’s largest national provider of protein and beverages, Al Ain Farms Group, has partnered with Finnish food-tech company FoodIQ to implement FoodIQ’s patented Multi-Layer Cooker (MLC) technology on an industrial scale.
+Additionally, the UAE invests in biotechnology, such as camel cloning, to enhance food security and preserve cultural heritage.

 Related news